prescottprue/generator-react-firebase/generators/app/templates/_README.md

   * What Firebase project do you want to associate as default?  -> **your Firebase project name**
 1. Build Project: `npm run build`
 1. Confirm Firebase config by running locally: `firebase serve`
-1. Deploy to firebase: `firebase deploy`
-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.<% } %><% if (deployTo === 's3') { %>
+1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy` **NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.<% } %><% if (deployTo === 's3') { %>
 Selecting AWS S3 from the deploy options when running the generator adds deploy configs in `.travis.yml`.